igniterealtime/pade/README.md

 Pade
 =====

-Pade (Yoruba word for Meet) is a unified communication desktop application for [Openfire Meetings] powered by [JxBrowser] and [Spark] that enables the following features:
+Pade (Yoruba word for Meet) is a unified communication desktop application for [Openfire Meetings] powered by [Electron] and [Spark] that enables the following features:

 * Modern HTML5 user interface;
 * Openfire user authentication;